 In this course we guide you through the philosophy behind permaculture design, creating detailed maps, identifying sectors, zones, developing production ideas in different areas and integrating all these ideas (in combination with an analysis of soil, climate and market factors) into a diverse and inter-connected production system that will provide you with a year-round abundance of nutrient dense and organic produce.

-This course is filmed largely on a 150 acre permaculture farm in Whanganui, demonstrating a wide range of permaculture design ideas in action and integrated with commercial scale production.
-Learning is supported by detailed EBooks on each topic, learning activities, email support and a Facebook group.
+Learning is supported by detailed E Books on each topic, learning activities, email support and a Facebook group.